Wilson's School: Foundation

-The school was founded by Edward Wilson in 1615 and was located in Camberwell, now part of Greater London but at that time a small village of cottages, homesteads, inns and larger buildings grouped around a village green.
+The school was founded by Edward Wilson in 1615 and was located in Camberwell in Surrey, but now part of Greater London.
+At that time it was a small village of cottages, homesteads, inns and larger buildings grouped around a village green.
 Wilson was born around 1550 in Cartmel, Lancashire, which had its own grammar school, from where he passed on to Cambridge University.
 No record remains of him taking a degree, although it is known that he went into the Church, being appointed Deacon at Ely in Norfolk in 1576.
 He subsequently became Vicar of the Parish of Camberwell, which was presented to him by Queen Elizabeth I in person.
-This would indicate that he favoured the settlement of the Church of England, which the Queen was resolved to make.
+It is thought that this indicated that he favoured the settlement of the Church of England, which the Queen was thought to have been resolved to make.
 His nephew Peter Danson became a governor of the new school at its founding.
 Danson was also vicar of Carshalton in Surrey, only one mile from the present site of the school.
 A further member of the Wilson family, a namesake of Edward Wilson, is named in the charter of the school as the Master.

 After his wife died, and having had no children, he decided to set up a school using his available resources to create a legacy- saying in the royal charter that for all time there would be a school in Camberwell named after him.
 At the time, the establishment of a grammar school in England required the assent of the crown.
 This was obtained after the first school buildings were constructed.
 The original charter bearing this assent has since been lost, although in 1929 the governors of the school obtained a certified extract from the Patent Rolls.
 This requirement for the agreement of the Crown explains the legend "Founded in 1615 by Royal Charter" that appears in various places beneath the school name.
 The charter was granted by King James I, who had succeeded his cousin Elizabeth by this time.

 The charter names the school as "The Free Grammar School of Edward Wilson, clerk, in Camberwell, otherwise Camerwell, in the County of Surrey."